Slack

 Troubleshooting

-- If the connection fails, verify that the token was copied correctly and hasn’t expired
+- No Slack results appearing: Verify the token was copied correctly and hasn’t expired